khanhpdt/khanhpdt.github.io/_posts/algorithms/algorithm-design-techniques-2016-04-18.md

 ## Dynamic programming

-Dynamic programming is similar to divide-and-conquer technique in which it also splits the problem into subproblems and then try to solve each subproblem recursively.
+Dynamic programming is similar to divide-and-conquer technique in that it also splits the problem into subproblems and then tries to solve each subproblem recursively.
 However, the main difference arises when the subproblems _overlap_.
 In this situation, the divide-and-conquer technique is unaware of the overlapping and thus will solve the overlapped subproblems multiple times.
 On the contrary,  dynamic programming is aware of the overlapping.
-Thus, it only solves the overlapped problems once and then simply look up the solutions when the overlapped subproblems are encountered again.
+Thus, it only solves the overlapped problems once and then simply looks up the solutions when the overlapped subproblems are encountered again.

 The "programming" in "dynamic programming" refers to the look up, not to writing code.
 As dynamic programming stores the solutions so that it does not need to recompute them again, it is a typical example of the classic trade-off between computational time and memory.

 Dynamic programming technique should only be used to solve optimization problems with two properties: optimal substructure and overlapping subproblems [1, Sec.
 15.3].
 A problem has optimal substructure if an optimal solution to the problem consists of optimal solutions to the subproblems.
 Optimal substructure requires that the resources used to find the solutions to the subproblems are independent of each other.
-A problem has overlapping subproblems if the recursion to solve the problem leads to solving some subproblems multiple times.
+On the other hand, a problem has overlapping subproblems if the recursion to solve the problem leads to solving some subproblems multiple times.

 Dynamic programming technique involves four steps [1, Chapter 15]